octobercms/docs/backend-forms.md

     });

 You can also extend the form fields internally by overriding the `formExtendFields` method inside the controller class.
+This will only affect the form used by the `FormController` behavior.

     class Categories extends \Backend\Classes\Controller
     {